licarpen/aws-developer/README.md

     * write penalty (two calls for each write)
     * cache will have a lot of data that is never read

+### Global Data Store

+Global Datastore is a feature of Amazon ElastiCache for Redis that provides fully managed, fast, reliable and secure cross-region replication.
+With Global Datastore, you can write to your ElastiCache for Redis cluster in one region, and have the data available for read in two other cross-region replica clusters, thereby enabling low-latency reads and disaster recovery across regions.

+Designed for real-time applications with a global footprint, Global Datastore for Redis supports cross-region replication latency of typically under one second, increasing the responsiveness of your applications by providing geo-local reads closer to end users.
+In the unlikely event of regional degradation, one of the healthy cross-region replica clusters can be promoted to become the primary cluster with full read/write capabilities.
+Once initiated, the promotion typically completes in less than a minute, allowing your applications to remain available.

+* Q: How many AWS regions can I replicate to?
+  * You can replicate to up to two secondary regions within a Global Datastore for Redis.
+The clusters in secondary regions can be used to serve low-latency local reads and for disaster recovery, in the unlikely event of a regional degradation.

 ## VPC and 3 Tier Architecture

+* VPC lets you create a virtual networking environment in a private, isolated section of the Amazon Web Services (AWS) cloud, where you can exercise complete control over aspects such as private IP address ranges, subnets, routing tables and network gateways.
+With Amazon VPC, you can define a virtual network topology and customize the network configuration to closely resemble a traditional IP network that you might operate in your own datacenter.

+* One of the scenarios where you may want to use Amazon ElastiCache in a VPC is if you want to run a public-facing web application, while still maintaining non-publicly accessible backend servers in a private subnet.
+You can create a public-facing subnet for your webservers that has access to the Internet, and place your backend infrastructure in a private-facing subnet with no Internet access.
+Your backend infrastructure could include RDS DB Instances and an Amazon ElastiCache Cluster providing the in-memory layer.

+* Security Groups are not used when operating in a VPC.
+Instead they are used in the non VPC settings.
+When creating a cluster in a VPC you will need to use VPC Security Groups.

 * Public Subnet
   * load balancers